ammarmplumber/ammarplumber.github.io/_posts/2021-05-08-Neuroecon-finalproj.md

 ---
-title: A Neuroeconomic Research Proposal
+title: Fairness sensitivity in MDD patients---state or trait?
 tags: neuroscience neuroeconomics computational-neuropsychiatry
 published: true
 mathjax: true
 ---
-# Relationship Between Trajectories of Clinical Improvement and Neural Responses to Fairness in Major Depressive Disorder Patients

-This was a research proposal drafted by me and two other classmates for <i>PSYC 473: Neuroeconomics</i>,  a graduate course taught by Joseph Kable at the University of Pennsylvania.
+This is a research proposal drafted by me and two other classmates for <i>PSYC 473: Neuroeconomics</i>,  a graduate course taught by Joseph Kable at the University of Pennsylvania.

 ## Background and Motivations